|

 The health of stocked rainbow trout is yet another testament to the amazing recovery of Diamond Lake.
 The growth rate of trout was phenomenal for 2007 and 2008 – fingerlings stocked in mid-June reached 11 inches by October.

 Leading up to the Sept.
 2006 rotenone treatment, both the growth rate of legal-sized trout and survival rate of stocked fingerlings was nearly zero.
 The estimated 95 million tui chub in Diamond Lake effectively out-competed trout for zooplankton and benthic invertebrate food sources.
-With a lake now free of tui chub, stocked fingerling trout grew an average of nearly two inches per month during the summers of 2007 and 2008.
+Tui chub were rediscovered in the lake in 2015.
+The stocking of piscivorous tiger and brown trout along with Restoration and Enhancement Board funded net-removal projects have kept tui chub numbers down since 2016.
+Rainbow trout growth is now back up to historic levels of almost 2 inches per month.

 To create a fish health index, biologists weigh and measure fish from snout to the fork in their tail fin.
 The Condition Factor (k) is a relationship between the fork length in centimeters and weight in grams of the fish where K=(100(W)) / (L^3)